James Alison: Pastoral ministry and ordination

 In 1986, Alison took part in a conference organised by the English Dominicans to propose Catholic pastoral involvement with AIDS.
 This led to his first publication, a CTS pamphlet, Catholic and AIDS: Questions and Answers.

 In 1987, Alison went to continue his studies at the Jesuit theology faculty in Belo Horizonte, Brazil.
 He was ordained in 1988.
 While working on his theology degree between 1987 and 1990, he ministered to people with AIDS who – in Alison's words – "it would be more accurate to say were dying with AIDS than living, because this was before any of the cocktails [...]
 80% died within five months of first symptom, so a lot of what I was doing was giving people last rites and burial."

 René Girard and early works

 In 1985, Alison came across René Girard's book, Things Hidden since the Foundation of the World.
 This encounter with the French thinker has produced a seismic and lasting impact.
 Starting from Alison's first monograph, Knowing Jesus (1993), this influence has been made explicit.
-In this book, he introduced an idea of "the intelligence of the victim" to explain the change taking place in Jesus' disciples after meeting the risen Christ.
+In this book, he introduced the idea of "the intelligence of the victim" to explain the change taking place in Jesus' disciples after meeting the risen Christ.

-In 1990-94, Alison worked on his doctoral thesis about original sin at the Jesuit theology faculty in Belo Horizonte.
+From 1990 to 1994, Alison worked on his doctoral thesis about original sin at the Jesuit theology faculty in Belo Horizonte.
 He defended it successfully in November 1994.
 At Easter 1995, he left the Dominicans realising he was a "guest, not a member" there.